 - The Savoy – Another classic 5-star luxury hotel, this one much larger, located in central London.
 Less than 10 minute walk to Trafalgar Square and the National Gallery.

 Have More or Less than 3 Days in London?

-If you have less than 3 days in London, we have also written a suggested 1 day and a 2 day London itinerary, and a guide to seeing the best of the city and its royal sites in a one day London walking tour.
+If you have less than 3 days in London, we have also written a suggested guide to spending 1 day in London as well as a 2 day London itinerary.
+We also have a guide to seeing the best of the city and its royal sites in a one day London walking tour.

 If you have more than 3 days, we also have a 6 day London itinerary that should give you plenty of ideas of how to spend up to 1 week in London.